Visa policy of the United States: C visa

 The C-1 visa is a transit visa issued to individuals who are traveling in "immediate and continuous transit through the United States en-route to another country".
 The only reason to enter the United States must be for transit purposes.

 A subtype C-2 visa is issued to diplomats transiting to and from the Headquarters of the United Nations and is limited to the vicinity of New York City.
 A subtype C-3 visa is issued to diplomats and their dependents transiting to and from their posted country.

 D visa

 D visa is issued to crew members of sea-vessels and international airlines in the United States.
 This includes commercial airline pilots and flight attendants, captain, engineer, or deckhand of a sea vessel, service staff on a cruise ship and trainees on board a training vessel.
 Usually a combination of a C-1 visa and D visa is required.

+There are two types of D visa: D-1 visa for people departing on the same vessel and D-2 visa for people departing on a different vessel.

 E visa

 Treaty Trader (E-1 visa) and Treaty Investor (E-2 visa) visas are issued to citizens of countries that have signed treaties of commerce and navigation with the United States.

 They are issued to individuals working in businesses engaged in substantial international trade or to investors (and their employees) who have made a 'substantial investment' in a business in the United States.

 The variant visa issued only to citizens of Australia is the E-3 visa (E-3D visa is issued to spouse or child of E-3 visa holder and E-3R to a returning E-3 holder).

 F visa

-These visas are issued for foreign students enrolled at accredited US institutions.
+These visas are issued for foreign students enrolled at accredited U.S. institutions.

 F-1 visas are for full-time students, F2 visas are for spouses and children of F-1 visa holders and F-3 visas are for "border commuters" who reside in their country of origin while attending school in the United States.
 They are managed through SEVIS.

 G visa

 G visas are issued to diplomats, government officials, and employees who will work for international organizations in the United States.
 The international organization must be officially designated as such.

 The G-1 visa is issued to permanent mission members; the G-2 visa is issued to representatives of a recognized government traveling temporarily to attend meetings of a designated international organization; the G-3 visa is issued to persons who represent a non-recognized government; the G-4 visa is for those who are taking up an appointment; and the G-5 visa is issued to personal employees or domestic workers of G1–G4 visa holders.
 G1–G4 visas are also issued to immediate family members of the principal visa holder, if they meet certain criteria.